 Both fierce and grounded, she is known for her unflinching willingness to both sit with and speak uncomfortable truths with love.
 Her work has been widely covered by such publications as New York Times, Boston Globe, Ms., Essence, Buddhadharma, Village Voice, and on the Oxygen Channel. angel notes, “Love and justice are not two.
 Without inner change, there can be no outer change.
 Without collective change, no change matters.”
 Whether in writing, teaching or speaking, her voice is unique.

 Contemplative Practice Techniques for Special Needs Youth ( Panel Discussion) : Allison Morgan MA – (Zensational Kids) – http://zensationalkids.com/and Christine K. Dance: 500 RTY

 Inner and Outer Peace in the Classroom and Beyond: Holistic Life Foundation, Inc./ School Program Teachers – http://hlfinc.org/programs-services/mindful-moment-program/

-Mindfulness Practice for Family Health and Child Wellbeing: Vanessa Durrant, MSW, LCSW-C, LCSW, RMT, RYT Owner Kindred Tree Center
+Mindfulness Practice for Family Health and Child Wellbeing: Vanessa Durrant, MSW, LCSW-C, LCSW, RMT, RYT – Owner Kindred Tree Healing Center

 Healing in Urban and Rural Environments through Community Gardening and Animal Therapy – Featured Rodney Stotts – https://www.washingtonpost.com/local/falconer-who-escaped-violent-past-uses-birds-of-prey-to-mentor-at-risk-youth/2012/03 and Xavier Brown (SoilFUL DC) – https://soilfulcity.com/our-team/team/

 Connecting as a Community through Council Practice: Kelly Petrie, MA Contemplative Education – Naropa University – (In Dairy Parlor) – Media – (20 people max sign up) Publicity:http://www.susankaisergreenland.com/shoutout/kelly-petrie

 Council Practice, informed by Native American traditions, is a way to facilitate meaningfulinteractions within a group.
 Council strengthens connections to one’s community through candid and heartfelt conversations that emerge through a safe, story-telling container where everyone’s voice has an opportunity to be heard and honored.
 This presentation will explore a variety of council forms through interactive, experiential learning that takes place in Council Circle.
 Because of the intimate nature of this presentation, space is limited to a maximum of 20 participants.*

-Peace Ecology – Connection to the Land through Contemplative Practice: Joann Coates Hunter – Fox Haven Farm and Retreat Center Director and Randall Amster – Georgetown University – Peace and Justice Professor and Department Head
+Peace Ecology – Connection to the Land through Contemplative Practice: Joann Coates Hunter – Fox Haven Farm and Operating Director and Randall Amster – Georgetown University – Peace and Justice Professor and Department Head

-Restorative Justice is a philosophy, and an attendant set of dialogue-based practices and principles, that center a community around equitable and inclusive relationships of trust, understanding, and collaboration.
-It has its roots in indigenous approaches to living in right relationship with one another, including traditions of storytelling in circle and re-integration of those who have harmed other members of the community.
-Peacemaking circles are one of the core practices in Restorative Justice, used for collective grieving, celebration, reflection, decision making, problem solving, community-building, reconciliation, and more.
+Circle up!
+An experience of Restorative Justice: Tarek Maassarani – ( 20 people for this session) – Peacemaking circles are one of the core practices in Restorative Justice, used for collective grieving, celebration, reflection, decision making, problem solving, community-building, reconciliation, and more.
 This session aims to offer participants an opportunity to experience the power of the circle and reflect on its potential for your school, work, and life.

 TICKET INFO: (Conference ticket includes breakfast, lunch, meditation, opening/keynote address, featured speaker, 3 breakout sessions (9 choices) , and Mindful Music session to close – plus optional Rise and Shine Yoga with Tracy in the morning )

-You may only pay with Check until August 1st and please email Jan at firstname.lastname@example.org (cash not accepted)
+- You may only pay with Check until August 1st and please email Jan at firstname.lastname@example.org (cash not accepted)

 Checks payable: Fox Haven Farm / Send to: Fox Haven Farm and Retreat Center, 3630 Poffenberger Road, Jefferson, MD 21755

-Only 200 tickets are available.
+Only 160 tickets are available.